-To be on the safe side, we recommend to implement event tracking and log management software collecting digital evidences for a consent.
+To be on the safe side, we recommend implementing event tracking and log management software collecting digital evidence for consent.

 Such event management software is also supported by LogSentinel and can be tested for free.
-The log events collected by this software cannot be modified or deleted, which ensures that organisations can keep a legit digital evidence.
-It also allows management of different GDPR-related activities in one place, such as keeping a list of processing records, receiving alrets of data breach events, and reviewing user actions in real time.
+The log events collected by this software cannot be modified or deleted, which ensures that organizations can keep legit digital evidence.
+It also allows management of different GDPR-related activities in one place, such as keeping a list of processing records, receiving alerts of data breach events, and reviewing user actions in real-time.

 The Internet offers thousands of options to “Get GDPR-Certified”.
 However, according to the DPO standards published on the Official website of the European Commission, the most relevant certification at this stage would be the one provided by: